 Orlando M. Gutiérrez, M.D., M.M.Sc.

 Dr. Gutiérrez’s research is focused on understanding pathophysiological mechanisms underlying disorders of phosphorus and vitamin D metabolism in health and in individuals with kidney disease.
 He has a special interest in delineating environmental and/or behavioral factors that may modulate these associations, particularly those related to poverty and nutrition.
 His research has been published in high-impact journals such as the New England Journal of Medicine and Circulation, and he has been an invited speaker in numerous national and international conferences.
-He is currently supported by a Mentored Patient-Oriented Research Career Development Award (K23) from the NIH.
+He is currently supported by a grant from the NIH and American Heart Association.